joaquincodigo/simplesnake/README.md

-# simplesnake
+# Simple Snake
-A simple Snake in Vanilla JS.
+A simple Snake game made in Vanilla JS for fun.